thewitcherfancoin/thewitcherfancoin/README.md

 ### Hi there 👋
+"TheWicher" is an NFT fun token inspired by the popular fantasy series "The Witcher."
+The token leverages the unique capabilities of blockchain technology to create digital assets that represent various elements from the series, including characters, items, and locations.

 <!--
 **thewitcherfancoin/thewitcherfancoin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.